JoaoHr1/hotelBooker/README.md

 <li>description - describe important informations about the room

-<li>roomType - enums that can be "STANDARD", "MASTER" or "DELUXE"
+<li>roomType - enumerates Strings that can be one of those: "STANDARD", "MASTER" or "DELUXE"

 <li>pricePerNight - the cost per night of the room